 Big Night volunteers* can help these creatures cross safely and/or help the Lebanon Conservation Commission gather information about amphibian migration “hot spots" in town.
 Check out the City’s Amphibian Crossing hotspot map and choose the site closest to you to reduce driving, and be ready to get out to help, or just observe and document the migration.

 The Harris Center for Conservation Education usually conducts free Salamander Crossing Volunteer Trainings in Hancock, NH every spring.
-This year (2021) the training moved to Zoom because of COVID-19.
-You can view a recording online.
-We encourage anyone who would like to help amphibians on Big Nights to watch this training.
+Since COVID, the trainings have moved to Zoom, and Amphibian Crossing Training Videos are available on their website.
+We encourage anyone who would like to help amphibians on Big Nights to watch these training videos.

 Visit the Harris Center's Salamander Crossing Brigades page for more information on spring amphibian migrations, including their salamander forecast: while we are a bit further north, we can still use it as a guide as to when Big Nights might happen here in Lebanon NH.